culcomber/SynyLearn/note/你不知道的JS/3Objects&Classes.md

     lastName: lname = "--missing--"
 } = myObj;

-// Destructuring is about access and assignment (source to target) 不限于创建变量 let fave;
+// Destructuring is about access and assignment (source to target) 不限制于创建变量 let fave;
 // surrounding ( ) are required syntax here, when a declarator is not used ({ favoriteNumber: fave } = myObj);
 fave;  // 42
 ```

 object is sometimes just a **temporary transport container** rather than a meaningful value in and of itself